VladKovach/restourantToLearn/README.md

-# In this app i am trying to relise diferent functionalty from some example site(i do not steal anything, even images)
+# In this app in which i am trying to realise diferent functionalty from some example site(i do not steal anything, even images)